 Let’s be honest here, your biannual dental check-up is probably not an appointment you’re overly enthusiastic about.
-But we promise this appointment is more important than you probably think it is.
-Before you decide to put off your next dental check-up in hopes of saving some money or because of dental anxiety and fear, be sure to consider all your risks.
-Do you know, skipping dental check-ups can result in a plethora of different dental issues and can cost you more time and money?
+But we promise this appointment is more important than you probably think.
+Before you put off your next dental check-up in hopes of saving some money or because of dental anxiety and fear, consider all your risks.
+Do you know skipping dental check-ups can result in many different dental issues and cost you more time and money?

-Oral Cancer Detection: Oral cancer is easily treatable when it’s caught at an early stage.
-However, this form of cancer is exceptionally serious and can manifest itself in a range of different ways.
-If you aren’t aware of these signs, oral cancer can go undiagnosed and can progress rapidly, becoming life-threatening.
-Your dentist is able to identify these signs and symptoms during your regular dental check-ups.
+Oral cancer is easily treatable when it’s caught at an early stage.
+However, this form of cancer is exceptionally serious and can manifest in various ways.
+If you aren’t aware of these signs, oral cancer can go undiagnosed and progress rapidly, becoming life-threatening.
+Our dentist can identify these signs and symptoms during your regular dental check-ups.
 The key to successfully treating oral cancer is an early diagnosis.
-In just a matter of minutes, your dentist is able to conduct a pain-free and non-invasive cancer exam to save your life.
+In minutes, our dentist can conduct a pain-free and non-invasive cancer exam to save your life.

-Gum Disease: Not only does plaque and tartar cause tooth decay, but it also causes the gum tissues to erode.
+Not only do plaque and tartar cause tooth decay, but it also causes the gum tissues to erode.
 Tartar buildup can trigger an infection in the gums, causing them to pull away (recede) from the teeth.
-The tissue that attaches the gums to teeth breaks down once this infection known as gingivitis advances.
-When the infection reaches an advanced stage, it is officially considered gum disease.
-Signs such as swelling, bleeding, and soreness in the mouth will only become apparent at this time.
+The tissue that attaches the gums to teeth breaks down once this infection, known as gingivitis, advances.
+The infection is officially considered gum disease when it reaches an advanced stage.
+Signs such as swelling, bleeding, and soreness in the mouth will only become apparent now.
 In addition to gum tissue breakdown, gum disease is also responsible for the breakdown of the bone that secures the teeth in place.
 When this occurs, loosening of the teeth or tooth loss is common and extensive treatment will be required.
-You may need to visit a dental specialist for gum disease treatment which likely won’t be very affordable.
+You may need to visit a dental specialist for gum disease treatment, which likely won’t be very affordable.
 Instead, maintain regular dental cleanings to detect and address gingivitis before it progresses.